robertmand/FAIR-DaSH/_episodes/ep1.md

 >
 {: .callout}

+> ## Exercise
-> ## After watching these videos, how many of these principles have you applied to your data?
+> After watching these videos, how many of these principles have you applied to your data?
 >
 {: .discussion}